 Once your balance reaches $1,100, you have the option to invest a portion of your HSA in a variety of funds to possibly grow your account further.
-You can then continue to invest in increments of $100 anytime your HSA deposit account has a balance greater than $1,000.
-You can also set up an automatic sweep on the Optum website or app each time the $1,000 balance is reached.
+You can then continue to invest anytime your HSA deposit account has a balance greater than $1,100.
+You can also set up an automatic sweep on the Optum website or app each time the $1,100 balance is reached.
 Note: Investing a portion of your HSA is a personal choice that you can make.
 There is no guarantee that your investments will generate a return.
 As with any investment, you may lose money.

-*Local education and local government employees should check with your agency benefits coordinator to find out if your agency offers payroll deduction for the HSA.
+*Local education and local government employees should check with their agency benefits coordinator to find out if their agency offers payroll deduction for the HSA.

 For Enrollees -- here's how to create your Optum Financial profile and sign in: